anymeofu/Indian-Piracy-Index/README.md

 [Torrent to Gdrive](https://github.com/GokuMUI7/mb12) Very Less Bugs, Self Hosted, Usable in groups

+[MSGSUITE Clonebot](https://github.com/MsGsuite/CloneBot) A bot that can clone your Team drive files with the use of Service Accounts

 [Torrent AIO Bot](https://github.com/patheticGeek/torrent-aio-bot) Bugs A LOt, Pathetic Geek Bot

 [Torrent to Gdrive with website](https://github.com/sobuj53/torrent-aio-bot) A fork of Pathetic Geek Bot, still many Bugs, Not usable in Groups